Hello - I'm Holly. I'm the founder, designer, pattern drafter, cutter and seamstress for pocket.

 I live and grew up in the quaint West Yorkshire village of Holmfirth, best known as the location for the famous TV series 'Last of the Summer Wine'.
 In fact, my first job was in a sweet shop set in Nora Batty's house!

 I dabbled in acting and script-writing before settling on a career in textiles & fashion.
 In fact, it's still surprising to me I didn't end up working in costume since I love the theatre so much.
 These days, I mostly participate solely as a spectator.
 I adore Wes Anderson films (the costumes!!), frequently watch anime and love anything with puppetry.

 I have an extremely eclectic music taste and a not-so-secret guilty pleasure for 80's tunes.
 That synth gets me every time.

-My parents live in Italy and I've also travelled around quite a lot so I love picking up bits of a foreign language.
+My Dad lives in Italy and I've also travelled around quite a lot so I love picking up bits of a foreign language.
 So far, my favourite is Japanese and I'd love to be fluent one day!

 When it comes to crafting, I'm a bit of a 'Jill of all trades'.
 As well as sewing, I knit, crochet, embroider, patchwork, quilt and have developed fingertips immune to effects of hot glue.

 I'm definitely more of a savoury person.
 For me, potatoes are life.
 I think my final meal would have to consist of potatoes in all possible manifestations.
 Or Katsu Curry....with plenty of potatoes.